rch16/SmartCrutch/README.md

 ##### Building

-To build from source, clone the latest version from this repository into your catkin workspace and compile the package using
+To build from source, clone the latest version from this repository into your catkin workspace and compile the package using the following commands:

 	cd catkin_workspace/src
 	git clone https://github.com/rch16/SmartCrutch/tree/master/ExerciseTracker/ROS